 Truth by Revelation

 Determining the truth of a superior creator can be accomplished without issue using our skills of observation and analysis, but when seeking for the deeper truths regarding our origin and purpose in life, we run into limitations.
 I think you will agree that these limits of our observation and analysis skills when seeking out these deeper truths are absolute and undeniable.
-For example, there is a limit to the knowledge we have of our surroundings, and we are limited in our ability to overcome this limitation.
+For example, there is a limit to the knowledge we have of our surroundings (and we don’t know how much we don’t know!).
 We are limited to our five senses and the three dimensions of space we are in, but there are strong indications that there is more to our surrounding than what’s manifested in these three dimensions.
 Our universe is seemingly limitless.
-In size, we don’t really know the limits of how large the universe is or it’s full extent, nor do we know the limit of how small it is, beyond our microscopic observations.
+In size, we don’t really know the limits of how large the universe is or it’s full extent (although some have guessed), nor do we know the limit of how small it is, beyond our microscopic observations.
 Time is infinite in its limit: there is an infinite past and infinite future.
 Obviously, our limited senses cannot properly ascertain sufficient information in order to correctly determine the deeper truths we seek.

 Much of what we conclude about our surroundings through observation and analysis is purely speculation.
 Although we use sophisticated terminology and so called “scientific” examination and studies, we can only really guess about things.
 A thousand years in the future people will laugh about our foolish “scientific” speculations the same way that we laugh about the foolish speculations of people a thousand years ago.
 In the not so distant past, people “scientifically” concluded that the earth was flat and that the sun and stars revolved around the earth.
 There are conclusions that we have made today that we likewise will learn are incorrect due to the limitations in scientific analysis and observation.